At a Glance

-If your child has learning and attention issues—or if you suspect she does—you may be eager for her to receive special education services.
+If your child has learning and thinking differences—or if you suspect she does—you may be eager for her to receive special education services.
 To find out if she’s eligible, school officials have to do two things.
 First, they must determine if your child has a “covered” disability.
-Second, they have to determine if it’s severe enough for her to need special education services.
+Second, they have to determine if it’s severe enough for her to need services.

 The public school district handles both steps.
 They do this with input and permission from you.